lcampit/ThoughtSync/README.md

   - `sync` to stage, commit and optionally push your vault to your remote git repository.
   - `status` to see the current vault git status
+  - `push` manually pushes changes to the remote vault git repository

 ### ⚙️ Configuration